denten/denten.github.io/_includes/CV/03-teaching.md

   Commercial Immersive Technology," Dissertation Committee, Third reader, Spring 2018.
   Assistant Professor of Media Studies/Game Studies at the University of Oregon.
 - Yuliya Grinberg (CU Anthropology), "Sensored: Quantified Self, Self-Tracking, and the Limits of Radical Transparency," Dissertation Defense Committee, Spring 2018.
-Consultant at The Cooper Union for the Advancement of Science and Art.
+Former consultant at The Cooper Union for the Advancement of Science and Art, as of 2020 holding a tenure-track appointment in the Department of Anthropology at Drew University.
 - Agie Markiewicz (Teachers College), "College Student Literacy Practices in Online Asynchronous Discussion Spaces," Dissertation Defense Committee, Spring 2018.
 Director, Pace University Writing Center.